vitaliihonta/zio-temporal/docs/src/main/mdoc/workflows/queries.md

 # Queries
-A [Query](https://docs.temporal.io/workflows#queries) is a synchronous operation that is used to get the state of a Workflow Execution.
+A [Query](https://docs.temporal.io/workflows#query) is a synchronous operation that is used to get the state of a Workflow Execution.

 ## Defining query methods

-Let's start from some basic imports that will be required for the whole demonstration:
+Let's start with some basic imports that will be required for the whole demonstration:

 ```scala mdoc:silent
 import zio._